CypherPotato/planifolia/readme.md

             onFetch: (fetchedPage) => { },

             // optional.
+            // specifies a predicate that executes on the name of the file that
+            // will be downloaded by the router.
+            handleFileResolve: (f) => f,

+            // optional.
             // delays the navigation between router fetching pages. only works for
             // auto router and not fetchTo or contentTo.
             delayNavigation: 0,